nhost/hasura-backend-plus/docs/Storage Rules.md

 ## Paths

-Paths allow you to define where your files are, and what permissions should apply to them.
-You can have dynamic paths and static paths.
+Paths allow you to define authorization permissions to your folders and files.
+This means you can control access to files, folders, and subfolders easily.

-Dynamic paths can be used as variables within functions.
+Paths can be static or dynamic, and dynamic paths can be used as variables within functions.

 ### Folder paths